Jean Offenberg

-Jean Henri Marie Offenberg, DFC (3 July 1916 – 22 January 1942) was an Belgian flying ace of the Royal Air Force (RAF) during the Second World War.
+Jean Henri Marie Offenberg, DFC (3 July 1916 – 22 January 1942) was a Belgian flying ace of the Royal Air Force (RAF) during the Second World War.
 He was credited with at least five aerial victories.

 From Laeken, Offenberg began his military career as a fighter pilot with the Aéronautique Militaire Belge (Belgian Army Air Force).
 When Germany invaded Belgium in 1940, he destroyed one German bomber but the country was quickly overrun and he escaped to France.
 He was briefly involved in the efforts to defend that country against the invading Germans but on 20 June, began making his way to French-controlled North Africa before travelling with other Belgian pilots to join the RAF.
 Posted to No. 145 Squadron, he achieved several more aerial victories during the last few months of 1940 and throughout the following year.
 Transferred to No. 609 Squadron in mid-1941, he flew extensively on operations to continental Europe.
 He was killed in a flying accident on 22 January 1942.